-Note to Parent/Guardian/Participant: As required in FNS Instruction 783, Rev. 2, Section V Cooperation: When working with a meal modification request, food service staff should work closely with the parent(s) / guardian(s) / participant(s) or responsible family member(s) and with all other medical and community personnel who are responsible for the health, well-being, and education of a participant with a condition that limits a major life activity to ensure that reasonable steps are taken that will allow the individual's participation in the meal service.
+Note to Parent/Guardian/Participant: As required in FNS Instruction 783, Rev. 2, Section V Cooperation: When working with a meal change request, food service staff should work closely with the parent(s) / guardian(s) / participant(s) or responsible family member(s) and with all other medical and community personnel who are responsible for the health, well-being and education of a participant with a condition that limits a major life activity to ensure that reasonable steps are taken that will allow the individual's participation in the meal service.

-1. Meal Modification Request due to a condition that limits a major life activity:

-- A school/agency must provide a meal modification for a condition that limits a major life activity.
+- 1. Meal Change Request due to a condition that limits a major life activity: - A school/agency must provide a meal change for a condition that limits a major life activity.
 You will find more information about what is considered a major life activity below.
-A participant does not need to be labeled as having a 'disability' in order to need a meal modification. - If you are asking for a meal modification that is based on a condition that limits a major life activity, a meal modification request form (alternate form allowed) is required.
-The following sections must be completed when submitting a modification request for this reason. - Part A of this form must be completed by the parent/guardian/participant. - Part B of this form must be completed by both the parent/guardian and program operator to understand what the meal patterns require. - Part C and Part D - If box labeled A is checked (✓) in Part B, a licensed physician (MD or DO), physician's assistant (PA), nurse practitioner (NP), or registered dietitian (RD) MUST COMPLETE Part C and MUST SIGN the request in Part D (#16, #17, & #18) - If box labeled B is checked (✓) in Part B, both the parent/guardian and program operator are encouraged to work together to meet the meal pattern requirements. - If the school/agency is able to make the meal modification request and still follow the meal pattern requirements, the form does not need to be signed by a recognized medical authority or registered dietitian.
-However, the school/agency may request a completed meal modification form that is signed by a recognized medical authority or registered dietitian.
-If a signed meal modification form is requested by the school/agency, the school/agency must provide the alternate meal while waiting for the signed form. - The parent/guardian should sign Part D of the form, #19, #20, & #21. - Discontinuing a Meal Modification: A meal modification request based on a condition that limits a major life activity should be followed by the school/agency until a parent/guardian or recognized medical authority/registered dietitian provides a signed statement confirming that the modification is no longer necessary for their child. - Medical statements are not required to be updated on a regular basis.
-However, parents/guardians are strongly encouraged to look at the modification request each year to make sure the modification is still correct and needed.
+A participant does not need to be labeled as having a 'disability' in order to need a meal change. - If you are asking for a meal change that is based on a condition that limits a major life activity, a meal change request form (alternate form allowed) is required and it must be signed by a recognized medical authority.
+A recognized medical authority is a medical official who is authorized to write prescriptions.
+The following sections must be completed when submitting a change request for this reason. - Part A of this form must be completed by the parent/guardian/participant. - Part B of this form must be completed by a recognized medical authority when the meal change requires the school/agency to provide a meal outside of the meal pattern.
+The school/agency staff can help the parent/guardian/doctor to understand what the meal patterns require. - We strongly recommend the parent/guardian signs Part C of the form. - If the school/agency is able to make the meal change request and still follow the meal pattern requirements, the form does not need to be signed by a recognized medical authority.
+However, the school/agency may request a completed meal change form that is signed by a recognized medical authority.
+If a signed meal change form is requested by the school/agency, the school/agency must provide the alternate meal while waiting for the signed form. - A meal change request based on a condition that limits a major life activity will be followed by the school/agency until a parent/guardian/recognized medical authority tells the school/agency that the change request is no longer needed.
+The school/agency may ask for a signed statement to document the end of the meal change request. - We strongly recommended that parents/guardians look at the change request each year to make sure the change is still correct and needed.

-2. Meal Modification Request due to a lifestyle choice, general health concern, etc.:
+2. Meal Change Request due to a lifestyle choice, general health concern, etc.: